KomaEc/C-ptr-Compiler/README.md

 # Currently
 With an input C file, the compiler transforms the source file into an AST, and performs sementic checks (including variable inialization, type checking), and then prints the output.

-# To Use (Currently)
+# To Use
 ```bash
 ocamlbuild -use-menhir main.native
 ./main.native ./basic.cptr
 ```
-with a file "test.cptr" written in C-ptr .
-Then a translated version will be printed to the stdout channel.
+File "./basic.cptr" is written in C-ptr.
+A translated version will be printed to the stdout channel.